Reichskonkordat: World War II

 From 1940, the Gestapo launched an intense persecution of the monasteries, invading, searching and appropriating them.
 The Provincial of the Dominican Province of Teutonia, Laurentius Siemer, a spiritual leader of the German Resistance, was influential in the Committee for Matters Relating to the Orders, which formed in response to Nazi attacks against Catholic monasteries and aimed to encourage the bishops to intercede on behalf of the Orders and oppose the Nazi state more emphatically.

-With the expansion of the war in the East from 1941, there came also an expansion of the regime's attack on the churches.
+In 1941, an expansion of the regime's attack on the churches grew as did the war in the East.
 Monasteries and convents were targeted and expropriation of Church properties surged.
-The Nazi authorities claimed that the properties were needed for wartime necessities such as hospitals, or accommodation for refugees or children, but in fact used them for their own purposes.
+The Nazi authorities said that the properties were needed for wartime necessities such as hospitals, or accommodation for refugees or children, but in fact used them for their own purposes.
 "Hostility to the state" was another common cause given for the confiscations, and the action of a single member of a monastery could result in seizure of the whole.
 The Jesuits were especially targeted.
 The Papal Nuncio Cesare Orsenigo and Cardinal Bertram complained constantly to the authorities but were told to expect more requisitions owing to war-time needs.

 Figures like Bishops Clemens August Graf von Galen and Konrad von Preysing attempted to protect German priests from arrest.
-In Galen's famous 1941 anti-euthanasia sermons, he denounced the confiscations of church properties.
+In Galen's 1941 anti-euthanasia sermons, he denounced the confiscations of church properties.
 He attacked the Gestapo for converting church properties to their own purposes – including use as cinemas and brothels.
-He protested the mistreatment of Catholics in Germany: the arrests and imprisonment without legal process, the suppression of the monasteries, and the expulsion of religious orders.
+He protested against the mistreatment of Catholics in Germany: the arrests and imprisonment without legal process, the suppression of the monasteries, and the expulsion of religious orders.

 On 22 March 1942, the German Bishops issued a pastoral letter on "The Struggle against Christianity and the Church".
 The letter launched a defence of human rights and the rule of law and accused the Reich Government of "unjust oppression and hated struggle against Christianity and the Church", despite the loyalty of German Catholics to the Fatherland, and brave service of Catholic soldiers:

 In July 1942, Hitler said he viewed the concordat as obsolete, and intended to abolish it after the war, and only hesitated to withdraw Germany's representative from the Vatican out of "military reasons connected with the war":

 In fact the Operation Anthropoid commandos were besieged in the Orthodox Saints Cyril and Methodius Cathedral.

 After World War II

 Pius XII put a high priority on preserving the concordat from the Nazi era, although the bishops were unenthusiastic about it and the Allies considered the request inappropriate.
-After the war, the concordat remained in place and the Catholic church was restored to its previous position.
+After the war, the concordat remained in place and the Catholic Church was restored to its previous position.